-This program requires all respondents to Requests for Bids (RFB), Requests for Proposals (RFPs), and Requests for Qualifications (RFQs) on City funded projects with an estimated value over $100,000 to perform subcontractor outreach to all available MBE/WBE/OBE firms which could perform a portion of the scope of work required in the respective RFB, RFP, or RFQ.
+This program requires all respondents to Public Works Request for Bids (RFB), Request for Proposals (RFP), and Request for Qualifications (RFQ) on City funded projects to preform subcontractor outreach to all available MBE/WBE/SBE/EBE/OBE firms which could perform a portion of the scope of work required in the respective RFB, RFP, RFQ.

-As proof of the respondent's outreach efforts, the respondent is required to submit adequate Good Faith Effort documentation sufficient to meet the requirements as defined in the bid/proposal specifications.
+As proof of the respondent’s outreach efforts, the respondent is required to fulfill the Business Inclusion Program outreach requirements on LABAVN as defined in the bid/proposal specifications.

 Additionally, the Section recommends penalties for illegal subcontractor substitutions, unapproved reductions in subcontract amounts, and utilization of unapproved subcontractors upon the completion of the contract.

 The Section is also responsible for administering the Disadvantaged Business Enterprise (DBE) Program for Federally funded projects for the Department of Public Works.
 When the City pursues any Federal DOT funding for a project, the DBE Program must be adhered to as a condition of receiving the DOT funding.

 Therefore, respondents to RFBs, RFPs, or RFQs with DBE Program requirements must adhere to the DBE requirements as defined in the bid/proposal specifications The Section is responsible for evaluating the respondent's bid or proposal to determine its pledged DBE participation level.